sobol4156/bookstore-api/README.md

 # Bookstore API

-RESTful API for managing a bookstore built with NestJS, Prisma, and PostgreSQL.
-The API supports book management, author management, user authentication, and order processing.
+Fully documented NestJS + Prisma REST API for managing books, authors, categories, orders, rentals, notifications, and authentication.
+The service uses PostgreSQL as the primary store, Redis for caching/token blacklist, and Swagger for up-to-date OpenAPI documentation.

 ## 🚀 Technologies